sedos-project/organization/docs/index.md

 This section provides an introductory overview of SEDOS' data architecture and its elements, which you will find explained more detailed in further parts of the documentation.

 In the SEDOS project data is collected, preprocessed and published by work packages (WPs) 4 to 8.
-Therefore partners working in WPs 4-8 create multiple input data datapackages and upload them to the OEP. <br> A datapackage consists of:
+Therefore, partners working in WPs 4-8 create multiple input data datapackages and upload them to the OEP. <br> Everytime new data is uploaded to the OEP, the new data version must also be registered on the databus by the partners. <br>
+By this process, the latest versions from all WPs are available on the databus in order to be further processed by the SEDOS pipeline.

+A datapackage consists of:

 * **data** - containing parameters and values for modelling,